KonishchevDmitry/investments/README.md

 withholding).

 So withholding in previous year's statements should be reviewed against February statement's withholding adjustments.
-Investments finds such reclassifications an handles them properly, but at this time it matches dividends on taxes using (date, symbol) pair, because matching by description turned out to be too fragile.
-As it turns out, sometimes dates of reclassified taxes don't match dividend dates.
+Investments finds such reclassifications and handles them properly, but at this time it matches dividends on taxes using (date, symbol) pair, because matching by description turned out to be too fragile.
+As it turns out sometimes dates of reclassified taxes don't match dividend dates.
 To workaround such cases there is `tax_remapping` configuration option using which you can manually map reclassified tax to date of its origin dividend.